tacomakes/Z-Raptor/README.md

-# Z-Raptor
-The second version of the Z-Raptor 3d printer!
+the second version of my Z-Raptor 3d printer is a fast, open-source, and cheap printer. it has evolved from a base model of a ender 3, to a high end, precision, ultra quick printer.